 Step 1- Business Needs and Vision

-The first step is to write out the vision for HR and ensure it aligns with the business direction and vision.
+The first step is to write out the vision for HR and ensure it aligns with the business strategy, direction, and vision.

-The benefit of doing this is to create buy-in from the key stakeholders and decision-makers.
-List out your key needs and the reason why.
+The benefit of doing this is to create buy-in from the key stakeholders and decision-makers on your leadership team.
+List out your key needs and the reason why to align everyone on what the organization's HR software requirements are.

 Align your direction and vision

-Here's an example of how you can align your business needs with the reason why you should invest in HR tools.
+Here's an example of how you can align your business needs with the reason why you should invest in a new HR system.

 Business Need | Why? |